Encephalitozoonosis: Treatment

 Currently, there is no completely effective treatment for Encephalitozoonosis.

 Eliminating the pathogen in rabbits is likely not possible, as many animals that improve clinically with treatment experience recurrent symptoms later on.
 Antiparasitic drugs such as Fenbendazole and Albendazole only reduce the pathogens and can limit new infections, but their effectiveness is limited in the case of a clinical outbreak of an Encephalitozoon cuniculi infection.
 Due to the immunocompromised state of rabbits during disease outbreaks, it is recommended to administer antibiotics such as Chloramphenicol, Gyrase inhibitors, Chloroquine phosphate, Oxytetracycline, or Sulphonamides.
 Glucocorticoids may also be used to reduce inflammation, but their use is controversial as they can suppress the body's T-cell response and cause severe side effects in rabbits.
 Additionally, animals should receive infusions, particularly when experiencing renal insufficiency.
 Regular monitoring of blood values is necessary.
 Some authors recommend administering a Vitamin B complex as a supportive measure.
 For rabbits displaying signs of paralysis, physiotherapy should be employed by moving the paralyzed limbs.
 In cases where rabbits are not eating on their own, force-feeding is necessary.
 It is important to keep sick animals away from noise and stress.
-It is important to note that animals have a different hearing threshold than humans and can perceive sounds that are not recognizable to humans.
+Animals have a different hearing threshold than humans and can perceive sounds that are not recognizable to humans.
 In case of an eye disease, the only cure is the removal of the lens protein that has escaped from the ruptured lens capsule.
 Failure to do so will result in recurring episodes of severe uveitis.

 Albendazole is used to treat Encephalitozoon cuniculi and other microsporidia in immunocompromised individuals with Encephalitozoonosis.
 Other therapeutic approaches include Polyamines, Chitin inhibitors like Nikkomycin and Fluoroquinolones, and Fumagillin for localized ocular inflammation.

 Consistent hygiene measures can minimize the potential risk of animal-to-human transmission.
 In addition to daily removal of droppings and urine, it is necessary to clean the cage or enclosure with appropriate cleaning and disinfecting agents.
 Suitable disinfectants include boiling water, 2% Lysol, 1% formaldehyde, or 70% alcohol.
 After contact with animals, hands should be thoroughly washed to reduce the risk of transmitting Zoonotic diseases.